tmartinx/openstack-guides/Juno/Ultimate OpenStack Juno Guide - ML2 Flat & VLAN Networks - IPv6-Only.md

 # Ultimate OpenStack Juno Guide

 This is a Quick Guide to deploy OpenStack Juno on top of Ubuntu 14.04.1, it is IPv6-Only (almost)!
+But, it can be used to deploy a IPv4-Only environment, just replace the IPs with `sed`.

 It is compliant with OpenStack's official documentation (docs.openstack.org/juno).

-The tenant's subnets are based on Neutron, with ML2 plugin and `Single Flat Network` topology, Dual-Stacked.
+The Project's (old "Tenant" terminology) subnets are based on Neutron, with ML2 plugin and `Single Flat Network` topology, Dual-Stacked, while of course, IPv4 is optional.
 The topology `VLAN Provider Networks` are also supported on this guide, it is very similar with `Single Flat Network`.

 The `Single Flat Network` is the simplest network topology supported by OpenStack.
 So, it is easier to understand and follow.
 Then, you can start using `VLAN Provider Networks`, which is basically something like a "Multi-(Single Flat Network)", where each "Flat LAN" resides on its own VLAN tag.